jrmarcum/BasicsOfCodingGo/README.md

 go version 1.23.3 windows/amd64
 (Note: the version shown here varies with your installed version, and the os and cpu will match your os and cpu type)
 ```
-## Statements
-A statement is an instruction that a program can execute.
-They are usually made line by line in your coding file.
-Lines in your code can have multiple statements that are separated typically by semicolons.
 ## Comments
 Comments are used to document what your code does so that others can understand it when reviewing your code.
 Comments also document items that are non-performant in order to debug the code items at a later date.
 ## Keywords